Updated: 10/8/2018 | October 8th, 2018

 I was most surprised by this Mississippi city.
 I didn’t know anything about it, but Natchez was recommended as a place to see historic 19th-century homes, built by isolated plantation owners wanting to get away in the summer and interact and socialize with each other.
 As cotton became king, the houses became ever larger and more elaborate.
 Now, they are historic monuments, and you can tour them while enjoying a view of the Mississippi River.
 It’s far off the beaten path — and my favorite discovery from my last road trip.

-For more travel tips on Natchez, check out this post on my explorations there.
+For more travel tips on Natchez, check out this post on my visit there.

 Sitting on Georgia’s coast, Savannah escaped the wrath of the Civil War, allegedly because Sherman thought it was too pretty to be destroyed.
 With streets lined with Spanish moss–covered trees, large and inviting parks, and a bustling waterfront, Savannah is wonderful place to experience the slow pace of the Old South.
 I had visited this city many, many years ago, but its beauty, Southern comfort food, and tranquility stuck with me over the years.